Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

 #### Properties

   * `string color` - fills area with given color.
-Accepts hex color descriptions, such as `"#ff0000"` or predefined color names `"red"`, `"blue"` etc. Transparency can also be set by setting opacity in front of the hex color, such as`"#ff000000"`for 100% opacity and `"#00000000"` for 0% opacity, or the predefined color: "transparent"
+Accepts hex color descriptions, such as `"#ff0000"` or standard SVG color names, such as `"red"`, `"blue"` etc. Transparency can also be set by setting opacity in front of the hex color, such as`"#ff000000"`for 100% opacity and `"#00000000"` for 0% opacity, or the predefined color: "transparent"
   * `int radius` - radius of rounded corner (defaults to 0)
   * `string borderColor` - optional color of border
   * `int borderWidth` - thickness of the border